dkartaschew/occillo/level.md

 All level files are simple text files of the following format:

 * Line 1 = Level Name.
 Enclose in " to have the level name translated.
-* Line 2 = Number of points on hit of a destructable brick.
+* Line 2 = Number of points to award on hit of a destructable brick.
 * Line 3 = Probabilities on bonuses being applied for bricks.
 There are 7 values to be defined:
   * 100 - *x*, probability the brick will have a double score bonus.
   * 100 - *x*, probability the brick will have a triple score bonus